 Since the launch of the FREC campaign BXE has been in dialogue with frontline groups and politicians about what FREC would look like.
-The culmination of this work has been the Legislative Case for a Federal Renewable Energy Commission (2020).
+The culmination of this work has been the Legislative Case for a Federal Renewable Energy Commission (2020) and the 30 Legislative Points for a Federal Renewable Energy Commission (2021).
 But for a much less nitty gritty summary:

 - Presidential candidates Bernie Sanders (D), Elizabeth Warren (D), Howie Hawkins (G), Ian Schlakman (G), and Joe Sestak (D) publicly endorsed dismantling FERC and replacing it with FREC.